A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 We proposed specific methods for implementing the measures mentioned above and what can be done under the current circumstances

-Ask a Twitter account that regularly posts information to tweet a security case study.
-Then, ask them to include a link to Appmill in the replies to that tweet.
+on Twitter.
+Ask an account that regularly posts information to tweet about security case studies.
+Then, ask them to include an Appmill link in the replies to that tweet.

-→ If the project is in line with the activities of the requested account, you can expect a large impact as impressions will increase.
-(It is more efficient to ride on the popularity of others.)
+→ If it aligns with the activities of the requested account, it will get a lot of impressions and you can expect a big effect.
+(It is more efficient to ride on the fame of others)

-→→ Please note that you need to be careful when choosing the account to request the project, and that you should prepare attractive tweet content or materials.
+→→ Points to note are that you need to be careful in choosing the account to request and prepare attractive tweet content or materials.

-→If the content you want to spread through your ads is provocative, you don't want to show it to people who search, but rather you want to increase exposure to potential users.
+→If the content you want to spread through advertising is sensationalist, you don't want to show it to people who are searching for it, but rather to increase exposure to people who might become users in the future.

-→→So you feel that YouTube ads, which are displayed to an unspecified number of people, are more suitable.
+→→Therefore, I felt that YouTube ads, which are shown to a large, unspecified audience, are more suitable.

 -What can I do about options 1 and 2?

-...It would be good to have examples of famous people, such as "Mr./Ms. XX's PC was invaded by XX million viruses."② Collect data that can be used for advertising
+...It would be good to have examples involving celebrities, such as "The story of how so-and-so's PC was infiltrated by hundreds of thousands of viruses."② Gathering data that can be used for promotion

 These were the first things I worked on after taking over as service manager